craigmckeachie/workbook8-spring-2023/docs/api-setup.md

+1. Open a terminal
-1. Change directory to `learntocode`
+1. Change your directory to `learntocode`
 2. Setup the API
    ```
    git clone https://github.com/craigmckeachie/api